Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Calibration Based on Charge Information

 \subsection{Internal Optical Crosstalk}

-When an electron undergoes an avalanche process in the avalanche region of the APD, the avalanche electron accelerates in the electric field and can emit photons.
-These photons have a probability of escaping from the APD and being detected by other APDs.
-This phenomenon is known as the optical crosstalk (OCT) effect in SiPMs \cite{Ref44, Ref30}.
-Specifically, if an APD generates an OCT photon and this photon is detected by another APD within the same electronic channel, it is defined as internal optical crosstalk (IOCT).
-In contrast, if the APD detecting the OCT photon is in a different channel, it is referred to as external optical crosstalk (EOCT).
-Therefore, the OCT effect depends on the electric field intensity inside the APD, which is a function of the SiPM operating voltage.
-In TAO CD the operating voltage of the SiPM is stable.

-There are two methods for calibrating the IOCT in the TAO CD: multiple photoelectrons (multi-PEs) hit analysis and generalized Poisson fitting.
-For multi-PEs hit analysis, the calibrated quantity $P_{\rm IOCT}$ represents the probability that a single electrical pulse generates IOCT pulses.
-In generalized Poisson fitting, the calibrated quantity $\lambda$ is the branching Poisson distribution parameter of the IOCT.
-It means that one pulse generates an average of $\lambda$ IOCT pulses following a Poisson distribution, which constitutes the first Poisson branch.
-Subsequently, each IOCT pulse in the first branch also generates average of $\lambda$ IOCT pulses, forming the second branch and subsequent branches follow similarly.
-The total distribution of these Poisson branches is branching Poisson distribution \cite{Ref31}.
-The conversion relationship between these two quantities is given by Equation \ref{eq4.2.1}.
+There are two methods for calibrating the IOCT in the TAO CD: multiple PEs hit analysis and generalized Poisson fitting.
+For multiple PEs hit analysis, the calibrated quantity $P_{\rm IOCT}$ represents the probability that a single electrical pulse generates IOCT pulses.
+In generalized Poisson fitting, the calibrated quantity $\lambda_{\rm IOCT}$ is the Poisson parameter of the IOCT.
+According to the mathematical properties of the Generalized Poisson distribution \cite{Ref31}, the conversion relationship between these two quantities is given by Equation \ref{eq4.2.1}.